Julian-Guillo/wildlife-observations-map/README.md

 1. **Filtering to Poland**
    - Initially filtered to only Polish observations to reduce size and simplify testing.
-   - Saved to disk in Parquet format partitioned by the `species` column.
+   - Saved to disk in Parquet format partitioned by the `scientificName` column.

 2. **Expanding to Europe**
    - Preprocessing extended to include all European observations.
-   - Due to ShinyApps.io's 1GB bundle limit, full Europe-wide deployment was not possible.
+   - Due to ShinyApps.io's 1GB bundle and 10K file limit (dataset partitioned by species to allow much faster loads), full Europe-wide deployment was not possible.

 3. **Compromise: Selected European Countries**
    - Included some representative countries to demonstrate the app's functionality.
    - Code supports more countries with no need to modify app logic.

 4. **Partitioning Strategy**
-   - Final Parquet files are **partitioned by species** (e.g., `species=Panthera_leo`) for fast, selective access.
+   - Final Parquet files are **partitioned by species** (e.g., `scientificName=Panthera_leo`) for fast, selective access.
    - At runtime, only the necessary species data is loaded into memory.

 ---

 ## 🚀 Deployment

-Deployment is on [**shinyapps.io**](https://www.shinyapps.io/) due to time constraints.
+Deployment is on [**shinyapps.io**](https://julianguillo.shinyapps.io/biodiversity_dashboard/) due to time constraints.
 Dataset and performance are limited accordingly.
+App should nevertheless work smoothly with the smaller dataset provided there.

 - Demo includes only a few European countries.
 - For full-scale deployment, consider: